-WHISPER TO ME ALONE gathers experiences of people who have experienced homelessness — and the experiences of other vulnerable people — in Manchester during lockdown, using journals of writing, art and song lyrics and phone conversations.
+WHISPER TO ME ALONE gathers words and art from people who have experienced homelessness — and the insights of other vulnerable people in Manchester — during the pandemic.
+Here’s WHISPER writer Anastasia:

 I’m riding the waves at this very moment.
 It’s a Tsunami this one, but I’m not drowning.
 In the past I’ve hit the bottom of the ocean.
 This time I’m able to observe it, I am in it and at the same time outside it.
 Yes, I’m riding the Tsunami.

 When you drown you panic, try and flap your arms and legs.
 But the best thing you can do is be still, stay calm.
 You know inside yourself that the waves will ebb and flow away, just like the clouds passing over our heads.

 I see lockdown positively, it made us humans stop.
 Although it’s causing distress and isolation, a feeling of losing grip on reality, our whole notion of what is normal has been turned on its head – and actually that’s good.
 I think the positivity will continue, there are less cars for instance.
 Venice, New York, London, two weeks into lockdown the skies over those cities were bluer.

 I’ve seen people become kinder, considerate.
 Customers in shops used to be demanding and rude.
 When I see shoppers now, they’re more appreciative, they’ve got to queue, they’ve learned patience.